Jannik-Schilling/generate_swmm_inp/README.md

 - You can fork this repository to implement your own code and send a pull request

 ## Cite
+If you use the plugin in scientific work or other studies, please cite as:
 > *Schilling, J.; Tränckner, J. Generate_SWMM_inp: An Open-Source QGIS Plugin to Import and Export Model Input Files for SWMM.
 Water 2022, 14, 2262. https://doi.org/10.3390/w14142262*

 ## Funding